AadilAliShaikh/minutesofmeeting/README.md

 # minutesofmeeting

-Note: Filename to be date of meeting in dd%month-string%yyyy format (example "`23June2023.minutes`")
+Note: Filename to be date of meeting in yyyy%month-string%dd format (example "`2023June23.minutes`")

 **Format of mintes of meeting file**
 ```